 The Betty Kirke Excellence in Research Award recognizes exceptional scholarship.
 It is given every year to the author(s) of one abstract proposal accepted at the annual symposium.
 It is open to all CSA members who conduct research from different perspectives and advance knowledge in the areas of studies covered by CSA.
 The Abstract Committee for each symposium selects the winning abstract proposal before the symposium based on the highest rated selection in the peer-reviewed process.

-The author(s) of the research receive a $750 honorarium and a day-of-presentation registration fee (and up to $600 if travel to an in-person symposium is possible), endowed by Mrs. Betty Kirke and managed through the CSA Endowment.
+The author(s) of the research receive a $750 honorarium, a $600 travel stipend, a certificate, and day-of-presentation registration fee, endowed by Mrs. Betty Kirke and managed through the CSA Endowment.
 The funds will be divided and distributed evenly amongst the authors.

 The award was established in 2015 and is named for its contributor, Mrs. Betty Kirke, who had careers as a fashion designer, costume conservator and author in New York City.
 Her book, Madeleine Vionnet, generated one of the most fascinating and unconventional assessments of a designer’s mind and won CSA’s Millia Davenport Publication Award in 1999.
 Her careful measuring of distorted garments cut on the bias led to the production of multiple patterns that were then analyzed to produce new knowledge on Vionnet’s approaches, unattainable through traditional research.